Supporting Healthy Smiles from the Start

 Is sedation dentistry safe for 2-year-olds?

-Sedation may be considered safe for young children in specific situations, but it’s only recommended when necessary and under strict safety protocols.
+Sedation may be considered appropriate for young children in specific situations, but it’s only recommended when necessary and under strict clinical protocols.
 Dentists follow guidelines and work with trained professionals to assess your child’s health, needs, and medical history before considering sedation.
 If sedation is recommended, the dentist will explain the risks and benefits, the type of sedation used, and how your child will be monitored before, during, and after the appointment.

 For children around two years of age, sedation is usually reserved for cases where treatment is urgent, the child cannot tolerate care while awake, or the procedure is complex.
-For example, sedation may be considered if a child has multiple large cavities causing pain, has severe dental anxiety that prevents cooperation or requires a surgical procedure such as removal of a damaged tooth.
+For example, sedation may be considered if a child has multiple large cavities causing pain, has severe dental anxiety that prevents cooperation or requires a surgical procedure such as the removal of a damaged tooth.

 Book Your Appointment Online or Call Our Bunbury Dental Clinic Today